The Bible says “a prudent wife is a good gift from the Lord” Prov. 19:14.

 - She is patient and doesn’t try to force her way on God or on others.
 She honors other people’s free will.
 She is flexible and able to roll with God’s will.
 (Psalm 28:7, Phil.
 2:3-4, Phil.
 4:4-7)

 - She is virtuous.
 Her desire is to live a holy life that is in total obedience and submission to Christ as her Lord.
 She avoids the appearance of evil.
 She is modest in her dress and behavior.
-She avoids temptation sexually and in every other way.
+She avoids temptation sexually, with motives, with words, and in every other way.
 She guards her heart.
 (Prov.
 4:14,23, 1 Cor.
 10:13, 1 Tim.
 2:9, James 4:7)

 - She wants to exalt Jesus more than anything or anyone.
 He is firmly on the throne of her life and her heart, and she recognizes and tears out any idols.
 She is willing to do anything Christ desires her to do no matter what the cost.
 (Luke 9:23-26)